About the Artists

 SaamiCraft – Alexandra Lanzarotta

-Historically, my family clan travelled across the Highlands of Scotland, and also across the northern lands of Sweden.
-After a somewhat nomadic life, I have found my home by the ocean on the West Coast of Vancouver Island in British Columbia, Canada.
-It is here that I create my Saami-inspired craft.
-I identify strongly with both my Celtic and Scandinavian origins, and I strive to honor and reflect both of these cultures in my craft.
+My family clans have travelled across the Northern lands of Sweden as well the Highlands of Scotland.
+After living a nomadic life myself, I have found my home by the ocean on the West Coast of Vancouver Island in British Columbia, Canada.
+It is here that I create my Saami-inspired craft, as well as my other jewellery creations.

-I believe jewellery, as an art, form should be fluid.
+I feel art is an active and evolving interpretation that is rooted in our environment.
+It does not exist in isolation, but obtains stimulation through interaction with other peoples and other cultures.
+I believe jewellery design, as an art form, should be fluid.
+As with art in general, designs change as new influences from other cultures and experiences enter into our awareness.
 As an artist my designs are a fusion of many different cultures and influences.
-I grow and change as a person when I incorporate new ways of thinking, feeling or being into my creations.
+I grow and change as a person when I incorporate new ways of thinking, feeling or being into my artistic creations.

 RonanCraft – Ronan Lanzarotta